wplib/wplib-box/FAQ.md

 <a id="access"></a>
 ### How do I Get a URL to Provide Access to My Box's Site From the Internet?

 The WPLib Box image has [localtunnel.me](https://localtunnel.me) pre-installed in the box.
-Simply `vagrant ssh` into the guest and run:
+Simply run these commands from your host's command line:

+    vagrant ssh
     lt --port 80

 This will provide you with a URL to share the local site until you exit the command by either terminating the program or shutting down the machine.